Does a People First Corporate Culture Make Sense?

 Most employees believe that a people first corporate culture makes sense.
 Their argument?
 Employee engagement and employee happiness result in more customer loyalty and more profitable customers.

 Should People Really Come First?
 Before Customers?
 Before Investors?
+Before the Environment?

-The short answer – it depends on your business strategy regarding whether you should invest in a people first corporate culture.
+The short answer — it depends on your business strategy regarding whether you should invest in a people first corporate culture.
+If your strategy truly puts people first, then your culture should do the same.
+Any cultural misalignment will derail your strategic priorities.

 Everyone Wants to Work in a Healthy Culture